Web Attacks Tutorial

 differ in how they send the contents of the request to the server.

-phpBB, the request for posting a message uses HTTP
+The request for posting a message to our forum uses HTTP

 We can use the